-The bleaching process works by stripping the blue colour out of your hair.
+The bleaching process works by stripping the blue color out of your hair.
 Because of this, it can damage and weaken your hair.
 It is, however, the most effective method to remove blue hair dye because it gets everything out of the hair, and there is no residual color remaining.

-This method works best for hair that has been coloured with a semi permanent dye.
-Clarifying shampoo is shampoo that is more fortified than everyday shampoo.
-It is ideal for use once every fortnight to remove any dandruff, product residue or stubborn scalp build up in your hair.
-Washing with clarifying shampoo is a deep clean for your hair.
+This method works best for hair that has been colored with a semi-permanent dye.
+Clarifying shampoo is a shampoo that is more fortified than everyday shampoo.
+It is ideal for use once every fortnight to remove any dandruff, product residue or stubborn scalp build-up in your hair.

 It is a good idea to leave the shampoo in for a few minutes to really dissolve the blue dye.
 Rinse out the hair and then apply a deep conditioner.
 Towel dry the hair.

-Depending on how concentrated your hair dye was, it can take anywhere between 10 and 15 washes with clarifying shampoo to completely wash out the blue colour.
+Depending on how concentrated your hair dye was, it can take anywhere between 10 and 15 washes with clarifying shampoo to completely wash out the blue color.
 Try and stagger the washes out over a few weeks so that you do not dry out your hair.
 Hair that is excessively dry is more prone to breakage and will be damaged by heat treatment.

 You can use common household items such as dishwashing liquid and concentrated bath salts to remove blue hair dye from your hair.
 The active ingredient in dishwashing liquid is the cleansing agent.
 This is an acidic compound and it is responsible for lifting all the grime and dirt from your dishes.
 It will do the same to the blue dye in your hair!

 The first step with this method is to prepare a mixture that is one part your normal shampoo, and one part dishwashing liquid.
 Then wash your hair with hot water to wet it completely.

 Rinse out your hair and immediately apply conditioner.
-If you can, consider using a deep conditioner as dishwashing liquid is not fortified with any moisture rich compounds and will leave your hair extremely dry and brittle.
+If you can, consider using a deep conditioner as dishwashing liquid is not fortified with any moisture-rich compounds and will leave your hair extremely dry and brittle.

 Once the mixture is on the hair, cover your head with a shower cap or a warm towel, and sit for up to one hour.
 This gives the vitamin C time to remove the blue dye.
-After an hour wash your hair under warm running water.
+After an hour washes your hair under warm running water.

 The final method is the most natural, it is also the slowest, and the one with the least reliable track record of success.
-This approach to expose your hair to the sun and allow the blue colour to fade naturally over time.
+This approach to expose your hair to the sun and allow the blue color to fade naturally over time.